 Once they gather essential information to their research, ornithologists will relay the information to their intended audience—the public, colleagues, students, or other scientists.
 They provide their findings through written academic papers and journals, lectures, and lessons at wildlife and conservation settings.
 An important part of their job is also to write grant proposals in order to access funds for future research projects.

-To be an ornithologist, individuals must possess a number of qualities that make them successful at identifying and communicating key information about birds:
+To be an ornithologist, individuals should possess a number of qualities that make them successful at identifying and communicating key information about birds:

 - Aptitude for science

 - Active learner

 Ornithologists work in many places, mostly wherever they can study birds.
 Their observations can take place indoors or outdoors, in both wild and artificial settings, at bird and wildlife sanctuaries, zoos, conservation organizations, research laboratories, universities, and other locales.
 Their work also takes place in lecture halls, conferences, libraries, and office settings.